macoyulloa/holbertonschool-zero_day/0x02-vi/README.md

-How do you move the cursor to the start of the current line?
+How do you move the cursor to the end of the line?